TheLinuxEnthusiast/tlc-trip-taxi-dwh/README.md

 **Prerequisites**

-<p>There are a number of prerequisites that need to be setup before the Airflow pipelines can be run.
+<p>There are a number of prerequisites that are required before the Airflow pipelines can be run.
 Within the Airflow folder there is a setup file (/airflow/setup.py) which should handle all of the dependencies.
 Just run from your command line environment as shown:</p>

 ```
 ## ./setup.py